-Lenders mortgage insurance (LMI) is one way to buy a property without having the 20 per cent deposit which is typically required by most lenders.
+Lenders Mortgage Insurance (LMI) can be used to buy a property without having the 20 per cent deposit which is typically required by most lenders.
 A lender may be prepared to provide a home loan with a deposit as little as five per cent by taking out LMI.